From streaking through Big Shell to streaking through your torso.

 Arbok was always undermined by its underwhelming stats, but come Gen V, it can abuse its terrific movepool by boosting its Attack, Defense and Accuracy at once with the move Coil.
 The accuracy boost also fixes the iffy accuracy of its most powerful move, Gunk Shot.

 As of Generation IV, nearly every Fire type Pokemon can be taught Solarbeam.
-Which means that most Fire-types that were powerless against water-types now have something to fight back.
+Which means that most Fire-types that were powerless against water, rock and ground-types now have something to fight back.

 Up until Gen VI, Farfetch'd basically amounted to crap - it couldn't evolve, its stats were weak, and the Stick item only affected its critical hit rate, which was a crapshoot at best.
 However, tweaks to the critical hit formula in Gen VI changed it in turn, and now using both its Stick item in conjunction with its many high crit rate moves (Slash, Air Cutter, Night Slash, and Leaf Blade, the first two of which have STAB and all four combined have surprisingly good coverage) causes it to critically hit on every attack; in addition to the boost in power, this causes any defence boosts on the target and any attack drops on Farfetch'd to be ignored.
 While still underwhelming due to its low stats and lack of evolution, it no longer feels like one of the worst Pokemon in the world.